ignaciolopezmiguel/wowchemy/content/news/NII/index.md

 ## Abstract

-I had the amazing chance to spend three months in Tokyo working together with Ichiro Hasuo's team at the National Institute of Informatics.
+I had the amazing chance to spend three months in Tokyo working together with <a href="https://group-mmm.org/~ichiro/" target="_blank" rel="noopener">Ichiro Hasuo's team</a> at the National Institute of Informatics.
 I worked on deontic logic applied to autonomous driving cars.